WeblateOrg/weblate/docs/admin/addons.rst

 Post update repository processing
 ---------------------------------

-Post update repository processing can be used to update translation files on the source change.
-To achieve this, please remember that Weblate only sees files which are committed to the VCS, so you need to commit changes as a part of the script.
+Post update repository processing can be used to update translation files when the VCS upstream source changes.
+To achieve this, please remember that Weblate only sees files committed to the VCS, so you need to commit changes as a part of the script.

-For example with gulp you can do it using following code:
+For example with Gulp you can do it using following code:

 .. code-block:: sh